PyIRoGlass Documentation

 • plotting (bool) – Whether to create a plot of the spectrum with identified peaks and troughs.
 Default is False.

-• filename (str) – The name of the plot file.
-If None, the plot is not saved.
+• filename (str) – The name of the plot title.
 Default is None.

 Returns: